 Austin has housing opportunities to suit everyone's tastes.
 Whether you prefer dorm-style living, a co-op or just an apartment, Austin has it all.
 Students and scholars are responsible for making their own housing arrangements.
 However, the International Office provides the below suggestions to help you in your search.

 Housing Placement Services – Simply International, a local Austin housing placement company, is available to assist our international students and scholars who are seeking a place to live during their time at the university.
 The City of Austin is growing in leaps and bounds every day, and it can often be difficult to locate both short- and long-term housing, especially for those who aren’t familiar with Austin neighborhoods and pricing.
-Simply International is ready to help you with your housing and settling in needs including housing placement, set-up of utilities, and even airport pick-ups.
+Simply International is ready to help you with your housing and settling in needs including housing placement and set-up of utilities.

 Off-Campus Housing Website – Conduct a filtered search for off-campus rental properties, find a roommate, or check out other resources, like an example rental contract.